Multiplication KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 Multiplication Year 5

-- Identify multiples and factors, including finding all factor pairs of a number, and common factors of 2 numbers
+- Identify what is a multiple and factors, including finding all factor pairs of a number, and common factors of 2 numbers

 - Know and use the vocabulary of prime numbers, prime factors and composite (non-prime) numbers